 To be sure, Alias is the most high-profile entry here, given that it has been successfully adapted into the gritty Jessica Jones Netflix series.
 As much as I love Alias, I have to admit that JJ is one of the rare live-action superhero adaptations that’s actually smarter than the source material – unlike, say, the Hulk movies or Suicide Squad or pretty much every Alan Moore adaptation.
 Indeed, despite doing away with most of the comic’s enjoyably salty language, Jessica Jones is a very cool show with a whirling plot and intriguing characterization all around, reinforcing the by-now-clichéd perception that the best writing at the moment is being done for the small screen (by contrast, a case has been made that blockbuster movies by definition privilege spectacle over plot, character, or themes, even when superficially borrowing the latter from other media and genres).

 That said, for all the elements of fantasy it contains and despite being set in the same continuity as The Avengers film, the first season of Jessica Jones doesn’t fully confront the magnificent goofiness of superheroes.
 Although it doesn’t shy away from exhilarating action, so far the show has made a point of avoiding silly costumes and codenames.
 One of the delights of Alias, however, is precisely how it takes the opposite strategy – it explicitly acknowledges the presence of colorful heroes and villains in the city while at the same time refusing to play by the rules of their genre (just like Jessica herself).
 Thus, instead of the traditional slugfests, Bendis and Gaydos fill the comic with dialogue-heavy talking-head sequences that hinge on subtle panel changes (they break further away from convention in issue #10, which reads like a collage of a conversation transcript over a series of paintings).
-At one point, they even sneak in a splash page with Jessica just sitting on the toilet, thinking about a case.
+At one point, they even sneak in a whole splash page with Jessica just sitting on the toilet, thinking about a case.
 What’s more, as wordy as the dialogue can be, Bendis excels at suggesting what is *not* being said, whether it’s an underlying sense of frustration or increasing tension.
 For instance, I really dig the lengthy, virtuoso cop interrogation scene in issue #3: